zzq1015/youtube-accel/README.md

 Your IP address    YouTube-Server ID    Your IP's CIDR range
 ```

-1. Your ISP does not have a YouTube caching server, so Google's servers are used
+2. Your ISP does not have a YouTube caching server, so Google's servers are used:

 ```
 xxx.xxx.xxx.xxx => xxxxxxxx : router:   "xxxx.xxxxx" next_hop_address: "xxx.xxx.xxx.xxx" (xxx.xxx.xxx.xxx/xx)